 Fittings etc: Crawley, – St Andrew Furnace Green (banners); Seaford (altar table)

-Richard Meynell was elected to the RIBA in 1973 and after a move from Southsea in 2007, now lives and works at Birdham.
-He is architect to the Dean and Chapter of Chichester cathedral, for whom he has designed a new restaurant in the cloisters, and to a number of other churches including Bosham.
+Richard Meynell was elected to the RIBA in 1973 and after a move from Southsea in 2007, now lives and works at Birdham and has joined in partnership with B Hoolahan.
+He has held the position of diocesan architect and is also architect to the Dean and Chapter of Chichester cathedral, for whom he has designed a new restaurant in the cloisters, as well as to a number of other churches, mostly in the Chichester area and including Bosham.

 Restored: Ford (2000); Earnley (2004)